 T. b. gambiense

 Nonspecific but may include fever, headache, malaise, myalgia, facial edema, pruritus, lymphadenopathy, and weight loss.
 Central nervous system involvement occurs after months to years of infection and is characterized by somnolence, severe headache, and a range of neurologic manifestations, including mood disorders, behavior change, focal deficits, and endocrine disorders.
 The clinical course of disease caused by T. b. gambiense is generally less severe than that caused by T. b. rhodesiense, but both are fatal if not treated.

+Bites are characteristically painful, and a chancre may develop at the bite location.
 Identification of parasites in specimens of blood, chancre fluid or tissue, lymph node aspirate, or cerebrospinal fluid.
-Buffy-coat preparations concentrate the parasite.
-Diagnostic assistance is available through CDC (www.dpd.cdc.gov/dpdx; 404-718-4745; email@example.com).
+Buffy-coat preparations concentrate the parasite, enabling easier visualization for diagnosis.
+Diagnostic assistance is available through CDC (www.cdc.gov/dpdx; 404-718-4745; email@example.com).

-Infection can usually be cured by a course of antitrypanosomal therapy.
+Infection can usually be cured by a course of antitrypanosomal therapy, although long-term sequelae, including permanent damage to the central nervous system, may remain.
 Treatment drugs (suramin, melarsoprol, eflornithine) are provided by CDC under investigational protocols.
-Physicians can consult with CDC for assistance with treatment.
+Clinicians can consult with CDC for assistance with treatment.

 Avoid tsetse fly bites.
-Travelers should wear clothing of wrist and ankle length made of medium-weight fabric in neutral colors, as tsetse flies are attracted to bright, dark colors and can bite through lightweight clothing.
-Permethrin-impregnated clothing and use of DEET repellent may minimally reduce the number of fly bites.
+Travelers should wear clothing of wrist and ankle length made of medium-weight fabric in neutral colors, as tsetse flies are attracted to bright or dark colors and can bite through lightweight clothing.
+Permethrin-impregnated clothing and use of DEET repellent may reduce the number of fly bites.